NGWPC/autoeval-jobs/interfaces/interfaces.md

     - This is a path to a HAND relative elevation tiff for this catchment.
 This would typically be an s3 path but could be a local filepath as well.
     - **catchment_raster_path**
     - This is a path to a tiff that helps map every location in the catchment to a rating curve associated with that location.
 Every pixel is assigned an integer value that reflects the HydroID of the sub-catchment it is in.
 This value can then be used to look up an associated rating curve in the hydrotable_entries object inside the catchment json.
 This rating curve is used to interpolate a stage value for a given NWM reach discharge.
 If the stage value is larger than the HAND value at that pixel then the pixel is marked flooded.
-- **flow_scenario**
+- **forecast_path**
-  - A csv file listing NWM feature_id values and their respective discharges.
+  - A path to a csv file listing NWM feature_id values and their respective discharges.
 A stage is obtained for these discharges for each HydroID catchment by using the rating associated with that HydroID.

 ### Outputs
-- **Inundation Raster**
+- **fim_output_path**
-  - This is a depth or extent raster generated from the HAND data.
+  - This is a depth or extent raster generated from the HAND data depending on the value of the fim_type argument.
 The format of this raster is specified in `hand_inundator.yml'

 ---

 ## Mosaic Maker (`fim_mosaicker`)